 There is no definitive answer, as each brand will have its own preferences and priorities.
 However, we can take a look at some of the most popular Chinese e-commerce platforms and see how they compare

-These 2 e-commerce platforms enjoy the most consumer confidence thanks to their strict requirement for both foreign and domestic brands.
+Tmall and JD.com are the best-known e-commerce platforms that enjoy the most consumer confidence thanks to their strict requirement for both foreign and domestic brands.

 JD is also great for brands operating in the clothing category.
 Just like Tmall, it puts consumer values and interest above all, resulting in trust and more sales.